Share article:

 SMS, RCS, and messaging apps are often mentioned together, but they’re not the same thing.

 RCS stands for rich communication service.
-It’s a technology supported by Android devices that makes the messaging experience “richer” by enabling engaging multimedia features like videos and images.
+It’s a newer technology supported by Android devices that makes the messaging experience “richer” by enabling engaging multimedia features like videos and images.

 Unlike SMS and RCS that exist as a native app on your mobile phone, messaging apps are third-party apps that users have to install first in order to send messages through them.
 Some of the most popular messaging apps are WhatsApp, Facebook Messenger, iMessage, and Telegram.